 Technology is not just for the young.
 Companies are finding a viable market in seniors and providing products that are having a positive impact on their lives.
 Right now.

-Though the touch of a human will always be the cornerstone to exceptional senior care, a new member of the senior living community is arriving: Robots.
+Though the touch of a human will always be the cornerstone to exceptional senior care, a new member of the senior community is arriving: Robots.
 Japan is already leading the way with their focus on caregiving robots.
 On the conservative side of predictions, over the next 5 years these robots will be introduced to communities and play an important role in the continuing issue for human caregiver shortages.
-Don’t be surprised next time you tour a senior living community if you find that they are piloting some kind of robot or avatar.
+Don’t be surprised next time you tour a community if you find that they are piloting some kind of robot or avatar.
 To ignore this in any article on senior living is a disservice to the companies investing in the space and the hope for improved quality of life for our seniors.
 This is not sci-fi fantasy.
 This is happening right now and only going to have a greater impact over the next decade and beyond.

 SENIOR HOUSING - PRODUCT

 Fact: 10,000 Baby Boomers are aging into the senior market every day!
 This is a demographic that is digital savvy, consumer skeptical, and refusing to be thought of as “elderly.”
 The images of a helpless, aging mom in need of a new home do not apply here.
-Boomers want control over their lives, especially after seeing how their own parents were ill-prepared for their senior living options.
+Boomers want control over their lives, especially after seeing how their own parents were ill-prepared for their aging options.
 They are also used to companies taking consumer-driven approaches when designing products.
 This means they are looking for the best experience at a price they are willing to pay.
 We are already seeing their demand for better and more transparent products.
 This is what is driving growth at senior living marketplaces like Seniorly.
-I am seeing firsthand how this burgeoning group is forcing senior living companies to rethink their “product,” especially in this highly competitive space.
+I am seeing firsthand how this burgeoning group is forcing senior housing companies to rethink their “product,” especially in this highly competitive space.
 Here is a list of companies and startups that are taking a different approach to product in the space:

 Greystar’s Overture is rapidly building “active lifestyle” communities targeting boomers that want to make a retirement change at an earlier stage in their life.